Changes at DHR & to the NYS Human Rights Law

 Notice of Tenant's Rights to Reasonable Accommodation

-A copy of the sample notice included in the regulation can be downloaded at the link below
+A copy of the regulation, and a sample notice included in the regulation, can be downloaded at the links below

 Notice of Source of Income Protections

-This law will strengthen the housing provisions of the Human Rights Law, which were amended in 2019 to prohibit housing discrimination based on lawful source of income.
-The required written notice will assure that housing assistance recipients are aware of their rights under the HRL to utilize their vouchers and other assistance without discrimination and will inform those individuals how they may make a complaint if they believe they have been subject to discrimination.
-This law became effective on September 14, 2021.
+Since September 14, 2021, New York State law requires written notice to housing assistance recipients to ensure that they are aware of their rights under the Human Rights Law to utilize their vouchers and other assistance without discrimination, and inform those individuals how they may make a complaint if they believe they have been subject to discrimination.